TheDrHax/mittsnap/README.md

 - Make a snapshot of btrfs subvolume `/data/photos` i `daily.0/photos`
 - rsync `/home/thomasloven` into `daily.0/local/server/homedir/thomasloven`
 - rsync `/home/thomas` on the host `laptop` into `daily.0/local/laptop/homedir/thomas` through ssh.
+- Runs `/path/to/script.sh` and saves changes in the working directory.

 Note that the `/./` is an rsync feature to discard the left part of the path.